-Salmon, Gilly and Nie, Ming and Edirisingha, Palitha (2010) Developing a five-stage model of learning in second life.
+Salmon, Gilly and Nie, Ming and Edirisingha, Palitha (2010) Developing a five-stage model of learning in Second Life.
 Educational Research, 52 (2). pp. 169-182.
 ISSN 0013-1881

 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Permanent restricted access to published version due to publisher copyright policy.|
+|Additional Information (displayed to public):||Permanent restricted access to published version due to publisher copyright policy.|

 |Uncontrolled Keywords:||second life; five-stage model; 3D MUVEs; collaboration; online socialisation; online identity|

 |Fields of Research (FoR):||08 Information and Computing Sciences > 0805 Distributed Computing > 080503 Networking and Communications

 08 Information and Computing Sciences > 0806 Information Systems > 080603 Conceptual Modelling

 13 Education > 1303 Specialist Studies in Education > 130306 Educational Technology and Computing